jsn/icfp06/README.rst

     (was 40 seconds without this optimization).

 crystal/switch.cr
-    Takes **47 seconds** to run the ``sandmark``.
+    Takes **39 seconds** to run the ``sandmark``, run with GC_MARKERS=1.
     Also a translation of ``switch.c``, to Crystal.
 Shortest source code so far.
 That's actually pretty fast, since that's supposedly a naive switch dispatch, very unfriendly to branch predictor, no computed gotos, nothing.

 crystal/tail-call.cr
-    Takes **40 seconds** to run the ``sandmark``.
+    Takes **36 seconds** to run the ``sandmark``, run with GC_MARKERS=1.
     The idea is to use tail call elimination optimization (which Crystal does when compiled in ``--release`` mode) for dispatch instead of switch.
 This way we can give the branch predictor something to work with.
 Variables access is a bit tricky in this case, hence the use of closures for ops.

 .. _dynasm: https://corsix.github.io/dynasm-doc/
 .. _GNU Lightning: https://www.gnu.org/software/lightning/manual/lightning.html